typisttech/tiller-circleci/README.md

 ## Support

-Love `tiller-circleci`?
+Love [Tiller CircleCI](https://github.com/TypistTech/tiller-circleci)?
 Help me maintain it, a [donation here](https://typist.tech/donation/) can help with it.

 ### Why don't you hire me?